'Make America Sick Again': Obama rallies Democrats in defense of the ACA

 The senator didn't attend Wednesday's meeting with Obama, but did meet with Pence on Tuesday.

+The Senate voted to open debate on Wednesday on the budget resolution that starts the two-step repeal.
+Sen. Rand Paul, R-Kentucky, was the only Republican to vote against the procedural measure, in part citing his dissatisfaction with how the repeal and replace process is being handled by his party.

-Senator Bernie Sanders, I-VT, who has said Democrats need to talk more aggressively about the needs of working people, is encouraging members to organize rallies on Sunday, January 15 around the country.
-He's calling them "Our First Stand: Save Health Care" day of action.
+Senator Bernie Sanders, I-VT, who has said Democrats need to talk more aggressively about the needs of working people, brought an oversized Trump tweet to the Senate floor to illustrate his opposition to the repeal efforts, encouraging members to organize rallies around the country on Sunday, January 15.
+He's calling it "Our First Stand: Save Health Care" day of action.

-Sanders noted that throughout the early parts of Trump's presidential campaign, he promised not to cut entitlement programs such as Medicare and Social Security, something he notes that Republican plans would do.
+Sanders noted that throughout the early parts of Trump's presidential campaign, he promised not to cut entitlement programs such as Medicare and Social Security, which he points out Republican plans would do.

 "Donald Trump has got to come forward, maybe through one of his tweets, and say clearly that Donald Trump, he will veto any legislation that cuts Medicare, that cuts Medicaid, that cuts Social Security," Sanders said.